BartoszCichecki/LenovoLegionToolkit/README.md

 If you have a 2022 Legion that does not support it make a ticket and we'll try to add suport for it.
 Older models will not be supported due to technical limitations.

+#### Why is my Fn lock is flipped?

+Some devices experience this issue and frankly, I have no idea why.
+It is known issue, but if you know how to solve it, check out the Contribution section.

 ## How to collect logs?